Charles E W Bean, Diaries, AWM38 3DRL 606/87/1 - August 1917 - Part 3

 been six very picked

-men, he sd.
+men," he sd.

-He was a fine modtat
+He was a fine modest

 chap.
-He told as how
+He told us how

 the winter brought them